-These triple-driver headphones sound gimmicky - until you listen
+These triple-driver headphones sound gimmicky -- until you listen

 Performance

 If we had to sum up the Triple Driver Over-ear’s sonic performance in one word, it would be “fun.”
-The sound signature is highly affected, which is why we alluded to the fact that these probably shouldn’t be used for studio work — for that, you’ll want something with a flatter (and, some might say, more boring) frequency response.
+The sound signature is highly affected, which is why these probably shouldn’t be used for studio work — for that, you’ll want something with a flatter (and, some might say, more boring) frequency response.

 Instead, the Triple Driver Over-ear provide a colorful sonic flavor, marked by a bright and sparkling midrange, sweet and clean treble, and some revved up bass for a vibrant ride across frequencies.
 That said, while they’re anything but flat, the headphones offer plenty of detail and textural revelation, matched by a relatively open soundstage to allow all each instrument in a track to flourish.